Trade Finance Glossary

 Secured Funding is a loan which is backed by the borrower’s assets in order to reduce the risk taken on by the lender.
 If the borrower cannot make the required payments, the assets may be forfeited to the lender.

 Shipper’s Export Declaration

 Shipper’s Export Declaration is a form prepared by a shipper which is required for all shipments by the US Treasury Department that indicates the value, weight, destination, and other basic information about an export shipment.

 Ship’s Manifest is an instrument in writing, signed by the captain of a ship, that lists the individual shipments constituting the ship’s cargo.

 Sight Draft (SD)

-Ais a business interest formed to accomplish specific and temporary objectives.
+A Special Purpose Entity is a business interest formed to accomplish specific and temporary objectives.
 It is legally binding (a limited company or a limited partnership) and used by companies to isolate the firm from financial risk.
-A company can transfer assets to the for management or to finance a project without putting the entire firm at risk.
+A company can transfer assets to thefor management or to finance a project without putting the entire firm at risk.